trilinos/governance/GOVERNANCE.md

 # Trilinos Roles
-- Technical Steering Committee is comprised of the Organizational and Strategic Leadership.
+- *Technical Steering Committee* is comprised of three members, who have Trilinos-wide decision responsibilites.
-  - *Organizational Leadership* is comprised of Trilinos Product Owner, DevOps Lead, Core Area Lead, Solvers Area Lead, and Discretization and Analysis Area Lead.
+- *Organizational Leadership* is comprised of Trilinos Product Owner, DevSecOps Lead, Core Area Lead, Solvers Area Lead, and Discretization and Analysis Area Lead.
 - *Strategic Leadership* is comprised of Trilinos developers who have extensive experience with Trilinos and knowledge of research directions of interest to both developers and stakeholders.
 - *Package Owners* are Team Maintainers of individual Trilinos packages.